-The Rose & Crown was known by this name by 1835 and is also affectionately called ‘Eli’s’ after Eli Scott, grandfather of the present family members who run the pub.
+The Rose & Crown was known by this name by 1835 and is also affectionately called ‘Eli’s’ after Eli Scott, great-grandfather of the present family members who run the pub.
 The simple Gothic windows suggest a rebuilding in the late-18th or early-19th centuries.
 Inside, its special feature is the sunken cellar area, a unique layout where customers freely wander in to order drinks or cross the pub.
 It has a stone-flagged floor and shelving with rare ‘signal-lever’ hand-pumps attached (see p.xx).
 A series of small rooms surrounds it.
 One of these, the ‘Men’s Kitchen’ (cf Globe, Appley) front right, was once a male preserve and has an old cast-iron range – such sex discrimination became illegal in 1976.
 Another historic room is the ‘Piano Room’ at the front in the middle of the building and with direct access to the serving area.
 To the left are two rooms brought into use; the front one was the family parlour and the rear was created in 1984 on the site of the outside gents’.
 A skittle alley occupies a separate building to the rear right of the pub.
 The Elderflowers Food Co-operative sets up in the Mens Kitchen every Friday from 5pm to 7pm, selling locally produced, mostly organic, food at keen prices.